 Finding the “knee” points at the local maxima of the difference curve in the normalized curve (for detecting elbow points, the graph will be inverted).

 5. Calculating threshold for each local maximum in the difference curve

-For each local maximum in the difference curve, there is a unique threshold value that is based on the average difference between the x-values and a sensitivity parameter (please see original conference paper for further reference how this threshold specifically is computed).
+For each local maximum in the difference curve, there is a unique threshold value that is based on the average difference between the x-values and a sensitivity parameter (please see Satopää et al., 2011 for further reference how this threshold is computed in detail).
 This sensitivity parameter measures how many “flat” points are expected to be seen in the original unmodified data before declaring a “knee” and can be adjusted: A small sensitivity value detects knees quicker, whereas a larger one is more conservative.